-As a personal passion project, I have designed an app that allows those living in Southern Ontario to order zero waste home and body products to their porch.
-As a young individual with a passion for the environment, an app providing this service would be of great use to me as well as many others.
-I used UX research and UI design tools to imagine what such an app would look like.
+As a personal passion project, I have designed an app that allows those living in Southern Ontario to order zero waste home and body products for porch delivery.
+As a young individual with a passion for the environment, I understand the importance and potential impact of such a service and I used my knowledge in UX research and UI design to create a vision of what this app could look like.

 Due to the lack of refill stores in many cities and COVID concerns, there is a desire for a contactless way to receive zero waste products without having to leave their home.